cynthiaawei/mymelodisc/README.md

 Demo of [Pause/Escape feature](https://youtube.com/shorts/BSLlZOSv11Q?si=11OxYApMmXR5o_40) with the VGA & lights.
 Lights turn stay on when paused and turn off when escaped.

-Demo of our friend using mymelodisc for [all 5 songs](https://youtu.be/GxU2Z60IDpA?si=Vk7T57-SlDIf4bSX).
+A Demo of our friend using mymelodisc to play [all 5 songs](https://youtu.be/GxU2Z60IDpA?si=Vk7T57-SlDIf4bSX).

 ## 👥 Final Attribution Table